Metaplay logo

 Group 1218-1

 Ultimately, the factors which make a mobile LiveOps strategy successful also apply to cross-platform.
-Games designed with future updates in mind, built on the tech needed to support growth have the best chance of succeeding.
+Games designed with future updates in mind, built on the tech needed to support growth, have the best chance of succeeding.

 A core game built on strong foundations can be tweaked to appeal to the characteristics of audiences across platforms.
 Explore how Metaplay can support your LiveOps strategy by trying out the new playable version of the Metaplay LiveOps Dashboard, or download the Metaplay SDK and take our whole tech stack for a spin.
 You won't regret it.